microsoftgraph/msgraph-sdk-powershell/src/Financials/Financials/docs/v1.0-beta/Microsoft.Graph.Financials.md

 Invoke action send

 ### [Set-MgFinancialCompanyCustomerPaymentCustomerPictureContent](Set-MgFinancialCompanyCustomerPaymentCustomerPictureContent.md)
-Update media content for the navigation property picture in financials
+Update content for the navigation property picture in financials

 ### [Set-MgFinancialCompanyCustomerPaymentJournalCustomerPaymentCustomerPictureContent](Set-MgFinancialCompanyCustomerPaymentJournalCustomerPaymentCustomerPictureContent.md)
-Update media content for the navigation property picture in financials
+Update content for the navigation property picture in financials

 ### [Set-MgFinancialCompanyCustomerPictureContent](Set-MgFinancialCompanyCustomerPictureContent.md)
-Update media content for the navigation property picture in financials
+Update content for the navigation property picture in financials

 ### [Set-MgFinancialCompanyEmployeePictureContent](Set-MgFinancialCompanyEmployeePictureContent.md)
-Update media content for the navigation property picture in financials
+Update content for the navigation property picture in financials

 ### [Set-MgFinancialCompanyInformationPicture](Set-MgFinancialCompanyInformationPicture.md)
-Update media content for the navigation property companyInformation in financials
+Update picture for the navigation property companyInformation in financials

 ### [Set-MgFinancialCompanyItemPictureContent](Set-MgFinancialCompanyItemPictureContent.md)
-Update media content for the navigation property picture in financials
+Update content for the navigation property picture in financials

 ### [Set-MgFinancialCompanyPictureContent](Set-MgFinancialCompanyPictureContent.md)
-Update media content for the navigation property picture in financials
+Update content for the navigation property picture in financials

 ### [Set-MgFinancialCompanyPurchaseInvoiceLineItemPictureContent](Set-MgFinancialCompanyPurchaseInvoiceLineItemPictureContent.md)
-Update media content for the navigation property picture in financials
+Update content for the navigation property picture in financials

 ### [Set-MgFinancialCompanyPurchaseInvoiceVendorPictureContent](Set-MgFinancialCompanyPurchaseInvoiceVendorPictureContent.md)
-Update media content for the navigation property picture in financials
+Update content for the navigation property picture in financials

 ### [Set-MgFinancialCompanySaleCreditMemoCustomerPictureContent](Set-MgFinancialCompanySaleCreditMemoCustomerPictureContent.md)
-Update media content for the navigation property picture in financials
+Update content for the navigation property picture in financials

 ### [Set-MgFinancialCompanySaleCreditMemoLineItemPictureContent](Set-MgFinancialCompanySaleCreditMemoLineItemPictureContent.md)
-Update media content for the navigation property picture in financials
+Update content for the navigation property picture in financials

 ### [Set-MgFinancialCompanySaleCreditMemoSaleCreditMemoLineItemPictureContent](Set-MgFinancialCompanySaleCreditMemoSaleCreditMemoLineItemPictureContent.md)
-Update media content for the navigation property picture in financials
+Update content for the navigation property picture in financials

 ### [Set-MgFinancialCompanySaleInvoiceCustomerPictureContent](Set-MgFinancialCompanySaleInvoiceCustomerPictureContent.md)
-Update media content for the navigation property picture in financials
+Update content for the navigation property picture in financials

 ### [Set-MgFinancialCompanySaleInvoiceLineItemPictureContent](Set-MgFinancialCompanySaleInvoiceLineItemPictureContent.md)
-Update media content for the navigation property picture in financials
+Update content for the navigation property picture in financials

 ### [Set-MgFinancialCompanySaleOrderCustomerPictureContent](Set-MgFinancialCompanySaleOrderCustomerPictureContent.md)
-Update media content for the navigation property picture in financials
+Update content for the navigation property picture in financials

 ### [Set-MgFinancialCompanySaleOrderLineItemPictureContent](Set-MgFinancialCompanySaleOrderLineItemPictureContent.md)
-Update media content for the navigation property picture in financials
+Update content for the navigation property picture in financials

 ### [Set-MgFinancialCompanySaleQuoteCustomerPictureContent](Set-MgFinancialCompanySaleQuoteCustomerPictureContent.md)
-Update media content for the navigation property picture in financials
+Update content for the navigation property picture in financials

 ### [Set-MgFinancialCompanySaleQuoteLineItemPictureContent](Set-MgFinancialCompanySaleQuoteLineItemPictureContent.md)
-Update media content for the navigation property picture in financials
+Update content for the navigation property picture in financials

 ### [Set-MgFinancialCompanyVendorPictureContent](Set-MgFinancialCompanyVendorPictureContent.md)
-Update media content for the navigation property picture in financials
+Update content for the navigation property picture in financials

 ### [Stop-MgFinancialCompanySaleInvoice](Stop-MgFinancialCompanySaleInvoice.md)
 Invoke action cancel